manishkatyan/strapi-stripe/README.md

 ## Embed Payment Button Code

-After adding a product, click on the Embed Code icon.
+After creating a product, click on the Embed Code icon.

-You would see a popup with the easy-to-follow steps to embed the Payment Button on your product listing page.
+You would see a popup with easy-to-follow steps to embed the Payment button on your product listing page.

+Your product listing page is where you would show all your products for your customers to browse through and purcase.
+Setting up the product listing page is beyond the scope of this plugin as that would depend on your choice for the frontend.

 - Embed the script tag to Your product listing, payment success and payment failure pages.
 - Embed the Payment Button Code on your product listing page.